 Why did you smoke your latest cigarette?

-Most people believe that smokers smoke because they can’t help it.
+Most smokers believe that they smoke because they can’t help it.

-The truth is that there is always a reason why any smoker lights up.
+The truth is that there is a reason behind every cigarette we light up.

 And knowing the reason why you smoke, makes it a whole lot easier to tackle this reason and eventually quit.